Article | Last updated: 09/01/2023 | Ministry of Trade, Industry and Fisheries

 This comittee estimates the numbers to be more than 100.000 individuals.

-Number of minke whales caught
+Hunting of minke whales

 Minke whales are hunted from vessels between 40 foot and 80 foot, with crew from 4 to 8 persons.
 Hunting happens in the Norwegian economic zone, in the zone aronund Svalbard, Jan Mayen and in international waters.